gedenteen/learning-C--/programs/README.md

 ## 08_myString

 Class String.
 Fields: array of chars, size of this array.
 Methods: constructors, destructor, append other String to this String.

+## 09_getPrivateFields

+Implementation of the method for obtaining private class fields.
+The method is to create a copy of the class but with public fields.
+They have the same memory offsets for the fields.
+To get private fields, an object of a "private" class is brought to an object of a "public" class.